MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ---
-title: Make Payments with Bank Data Conversion Service or SEPA Credit Transfer | Microsoft Docs
+title: Make Payments with the AMC Banking 365 Fundamentals extension or SEPA Credit Transfer | Microsoft Docs
 description: Process payments to your vendors by exporting a file together with the payment information from the journal lines.
-author: SorenGP
+author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na